Pro/ENGINEER and Creo Parametric model accuracy manage arithmetic accuracy of geometric calculations. Can be defined as absolute or relative accuracy.

 In the example shown in the figure is the diagonal length of the box equal 184.0483.
 The default accuracy is 0.0012.
 The factor F should equal 3.
-Recognizable shortest distance calculated as follows:
+The recognizable shortest distance is calculated as follows:

 s > (A * d) / F